LinkedIn Redesign— New Job Referral Experience 👩🏻💼👨🏻💻

 - Users who have LinkedIn premium can send InMail that easier to achieve their goal, but control is still in employee’s hands

-- Users without LinkedIn premium need find an employee who opens the inMail feature or have to make a connection first or use the limit word to express their referral request ( This will take extra time waiting for the employee to connect if no response there are no chance to get a referral on LinkedIn at all )
+- Users without LinkedIn premium need to find an employee who opens the inMail feature or have to make a connection first or use the limit word to express their referral request ( This will take extra time waiting for the employee to connect if no response there is no chance to get a referral on LinkedIn at all )

-- Message quality is the huge factor that influences if job seeker will get a response or not ( Too long: Time-consuming Too short: attitude problem )
+- Message quality is the huge factor that influences if a job seeker will get a response or not ( Too long: Time-consuming Too short: attitude problem )